tbxiao/chauff.github.io/_posts/2018-05-03-intellieye.md

 * if the browser tab/window containing the lecture video is not visible to the learner, we assume inattention;
 * if a learner's face cannot be detected for some time we assume inattention unless we are observing mouse movements at the same time (a sanity check), i.e. we employ face tracking as a robust proxy of attention tracking.

 We implemented these heuristics in an open-source system we call [IntelliEye](https://github.com/Yue-ZHAO/IntelliEye), that embeds itself into the [edX](https://www.edx.org/) video player widget.
-Unlike some other MOOC platforms, edX allows course designers to execute custom JavaScript (among other things).
-After IntelliEye's deployement, the vieo player widget looks as follows:
+Unlike some other MOOC platforms, edX allows course designers to execute custom JavaScript.
+After IntelliEye's deployement, the video player widget looks as follows:

 <img src="https://chauff.github.io/img/intellieye-player.png" width="500px">

 ## Deployment
-Such as system (while very educational to design and implement) of course raises a lot of **privacy issues** and we were very curious about how learners would react to such an "intervention".
-We deployed IntelliEye in TU Delft's self-paced MOOC *[Introduction to Aeronautical Engineering](https://www.edx.org/course/introduction-to-aeronautical-engineering)*; the first time learners loaded a course page with a video player that had IntelliEye embedded (we ran a few sanity checks to avoid activation on old hardware for instance), they received these instructions:
+Such as system of course raises a lot of **privacy issues** and we were very curious about how learners would react to such an "intervention".
+We deployed IntelliEye in TU Delft's self-paced MOOC *[Introduction to Aeronautical Engineering](https://www.edx.org/course/introduction-to-aeronautical-engineering)*; the first time learners loaded a course page with a video player that had IntelliEye embedded (we ran a few sanity checks to avoid IntelliEye's activation on old hardware for instance), they received these instructions:

 <img src="https://chauff.github.io/img/intellieye-instructions.png" width="500px">

 Learners were able to deactivate IntelliEye at any point in time.

-IntelliEye was deployed for ten weeks between October and December 2017 (the MOOC itself ran much longer); it was available for all videos within the MOOC.
+IntelliEye was deployed for ten weeks (the MOOC itself ran much longer); it was available for all videos within the MOOC.
 A total of 2,612 different learners visited the MOOC during the deployment period and were exposed to IntelliEye.